ret2basic/Taichi-site/content/blog/morpho-internals-part-2-irms.md

 This occurs when `err == 0` (exactly on target) or `elapsed == 0`.
 In either scenario, the time-averaged rate-at-target equals the start rate.

-Otherwise, the IRM computes `avgRateAtTarget` (the time-average of `rateAtTarget` over the elapsed period) using the approximation in the comment.
-Note that `err` is also frozen for this interval; utilization can drift a bit as interest accrues, so the returned average is an approximation that stays consistent with how Morpho accrues interest.
+Otherwise, the IRM computes `avgRateAtTarget` (the time-average of `rateAtTarget` over the elapsed period).
+It samples the anchor at start, midpoint, and end and combines them with trapezoidal-style weights.

 ```solidity
 else {